The answer to that is both yes and no. Here is why...

 By now you're asking, "What does this have to do with me?
 I just want to pick my own blueberries!"

-For the last few years, we have been selling our fruit into the commercial market.
+For several years we have been selling our fruit into the commercial market.
 For grocery stores to be willing to to buy the fruit, they need to know that we are in compliance with FSMA, and they do that via an audit of our farm operations.
-Therefore, we are unable to open our fields to visitors until the end of the commercial season.
-When we do open for U-Pick, we strive to maintain the same high standards.
-Our farm is not a recreational destination.
-We are a commercial blueberry farm and only grow blueberries.
-Please add your name to our Email list for U-pick updates.
+Therefore, we are unable to open all of our fields to visitors until the end of the commercial season.
+The fields that are open for early U-Pick are available, with some restrictions, to Harvest Club members and there we strive to maintain those same high standards.